 - Spread it inside cinnamon twists

-Follow these easy steps for how to make raspberry compote, then scroll down to the recipe card for the full recipe, including measurements and the method.
+Follow these easy steps for how to make your compote, then scroll down to the recipe card for the full recipe, including measurements and the method.

-1: Add the raspberries (fresh or frozen) to a heavy saucepan with sugar, water and lemon juice.
+1: Add the raspberries to a heavy saucepan with sugar, water and lemon juice.
 Bring to a boil.

 2: Simmer the compote for 10 minutes until it starts to thicken.